brillmarkllc/sls-aws-nodejs-express-ts-lambda/README.md

 npm run destroy:dev
 ```

-Under the hood it uses `serverless destroy --stage dev` command to deploy to dev environment.
+Under the hood it uses `serverless destroy --stage dev` command to destroy to dev environment.
 It will remove every resources from the specified environment.

 ### Local development